energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 onshore and offshore, respectively.
 As another example, :cite:t:`Dupont2017` estimates the wind potential based on its energy return on invested energy, in other words, its profitability.
-This study concluded that Belgium has a potential between 7 660 and 24 500 MW for onshore and between 613 and 774 MW for offshore [11]_.
+This study concluded that Colombia has a potential between 7 660 and 24 500 MW for onshore and between 613 and 774 MW for offshore [11]_.
 At the time of writing, the wind energy is in the spotlight with collapsing investment costs and a rising potential.
 Indeed, Europe has one of the